 WHAT WILL THE PROJECT COST?

-We have budgeted the project at $1.3 million, which we intend to raise through a combination of fundraising, financing and existing pledges and contributions.
+The estimated range for the project is $1.2-$1.5 million, which we intend to raise through a combination of fundraising and financing.

 HOW WAS THIS PROJECT SIZE AND SCOPE SELECTED?

 The committee carefully reviewed options and balanced the shul's present and future needs with a realistic fundraising target.
 For example, pursuing a plan that called for demolishing the entire original house is beyond what we reasonably believe our fundraising can achieve right now.
 At the same time, deferring all construction in order to wait for a theoretical full property plan would result in neglecting areas of real need in the present and near-future.

 WHAT IS THE TIME FRAME FOR THE PROJECT?

 We are in line to receive permits by early 2020 and to solicit bids from contractors during the first quarter of the year.
 We are aiming to break ground by spring 2020, provided that we meet our fundraising goals before then.
 The construction itself will take 9-12 months to complete.

 WHAT WILL THE NEW BEIT MIDRASH BE LIKE?